C.C. Curtis: Early life

-C.C.
 Curtis was born in Marshalltown, Iowa, on May 28, 1862.
-He moved to California at the age of 19 and began his photography career as an apprentice in San Francisco.
-He quickly developed a passion for the craft and began traveling throughout the San Joaquin Valley with his bulky and heavy glass plate photography equipment, using a donkey as his mode of transportation.
+He moved to California at age 19 and worked for nine months as a photography apprentice in San Francisco.
+With financial assistance from his brother, he purchased a photographic tent and equipment and began working independently in the San Joaquin Valley.
+Traveling with his glass-plate photography equipment by donkey, Curtis photographed communities throughout the region.